kiboschool/programming1-fetching-web-data/README.md

 Then, we will check what products does each website offer for the same filter.

 ## Steps
-General steps for building a simple web scraper include **webpage inspection** to obtain needed HTML tags, **get request** to fetch webpage data, and **extract tag information**.
-We will add the **web driver step** to fetch data from amazon webpage.
+Let us take a closer look at the procedure, we will start with **webpage inspection** to obtain needed HTML tags, then we will check **get request** to fetch webpage data, and **extract tag information** at the end to extract information from tags.

 ### Webpage Inspection
 Go to your browser, open this link `https://tinyurl.com/yv39w9re`, perform right mouse click and choose `inspect`.
 You will then see something that looks like this - raw code behind the site:

 ![image info](./assets/inspect_01.png)

-To to get to specific tag within the HTML, you need to click on the arrow symbnol to start navigating through the tags.
-When hovering the mouse on a tag, the relevant webpage area will be highlighted.
-So in our example here, if we want to locate the tag that has the product name, we will navigating through tags till the one called `_4rR01T`:
+To to get to specific tag within the HTML, you need to click on the arrow symbol to start navigating through tags.
+When hovering the mouse on a tag, relevant webpage area will be highlighted.
+So in our example here, if we want to locate the tag that has the product name, we will navigate through tags till the one called `_4rR01T`:

 ![image info](./assets/inspect_02.png)